Quantum theory of molecular orientations: Holonomy of position states

 \section{Holonomy of position states}

-In Sec.~\ref{sec:position}, we developed admissible position states of rotationally and perrotationally symmetric molecular species and obtained the rotation-spin states $|\cs,\mu\ket$, tensored with a nuclear-spin factor spanned by appropriately transforming nuclear-spin states $|\chi\ket$.
+In Sec.~\ref{sec:position}, we developed admissible position states of rotationally and perrotationally symmetric nuclear spin isomers and obtained the rotation-spin states $|\cs,\mu\ket$, tensored with a nuclear-spin factor spanned by appropriately transforming nuclear-spin states $|\chi\ket$.
 Here, we derive the holonomy of such states arising from a closed adiabatic path in position state space, showing that it depends only on the ``global'' or ``topological'' details of the path.
 Motivated by our results, we also make a conjecture about holonomy in more general situations.

 We omit the residual \(|\chi\ket\) factor in the position-state expressions from now on because it is decoupled from and not relevant to the calculation.
 Since we deal only with the (dressed) rotational factor, we also drop the ``rot'' subscript, i.e, \(\l\to\Gamma\).